-Coconut oil has been used in some parts of world, especially Asian countries like India and Sri Lanka for various purposes.
+Coconut oil has been used in some parts of the world, especially Asian countries like India and Sri Lanka for various purposes.
 One of the uses of this oil as a massage oil for its wholesome benefits for the body.
-If you do not suffer from generalized sweating, you can omit the massage part and just use coconut oil under arms.
+If you do not suffer from generalized sweating, you can omit the massage part and just use coconut oil underarms.
 Coconut oil has lauric acid in it which can eliminate bacteria that cause sweat with odor.
-One of the myths attached with coconut oil is that it stains clothes but if you take a small amount of oil and massage it well into your skin, it will not even stain your clothes.
-The light fragrance of the oil also keep you refreshingly fresh.
+One of the myths attached to coconut oil is that it stains clothes but if you take a small amount of oil and massage it well into your skin, it will not even stain your clothes.
+The light fragrance of the oil also keeps you refreshingly fresh.
 You just have to take a little coconut oil onto your fingers and rub it under your arms to get rid of sweating.
 Or make this natural deodorant using coconut oil and baking soda at home.

 6. Homemade Coconut Oil-Baking Soda Deodorant

 You now know the benefits of baking soda as well as coconut oil in combating sweat and its odor.
-If you feel its a little cumbersome to mix the ingredients every time you need to apply it (and thats daily, even more than once daily!), why not make a deodorant using these ingredients and store it to use it daily just like you have been using those commercially available deodorants and antiperspirants.
+If you feel its a little cumbersome to mix the ingredients every time you need to apply it (and that’s daily, even more than once daily!), why not make a deodorant using these ingredients and store it to use it daily just like you have been using those commercially available deodorants and antiperspirants.
 Here’s the recipe for you.

 - Coconut oil- 3 tsp